CITRIS Core Seed Funding

 Proposals are invited that address novel challenges and opportunities in:

-Challenge 4: Artificial Intelligence and Robotics
+Challenge 4: Artificial Intelligence, Autonomy and Robotics

 Robotics, automation and AI are advancing rapidly due to innovations in machine learning algorithms, sensors, motors, computation and networks — all accelerated by government, corporate and private investment.
 These systems have enormous potential to reduce drudgery and improve the human experience in health care, manufacturing, transportation, agriculture and a broad range of other applications in the interests of society.
 Achieving this requires sensitivity to human factors, policies for emerging technologies, rigorous theory evaluated on standardized benchmarks and modular systems built upon shared software toolkits.
-Multidisciplinary research is needed in key areas of deep learning, cloud robotics, generative AI, human-centric automation, precision agriculture and bio-inspired robotics.
+Multidisciplinary research is needed in key areas of deep learning, cloud robotics, generative AI, human-centric automation, precision agriculture and bioinspired robotics.

 Proposals are invited that address novel challenges and opportunities in: